Irish-kw/Python-Kriging-Climate/README.md

 # Python-Kriging-Climate
-Use Kriging to interplation data of Climate with China and aiwan Area , and also import the backward Trajectory.
+Use Kriging to interplation data of Climate with China and Taiwan Area , and also import the backward Trajectory.

 Example1 :